hemilabs/hippos/hippo-002.md

 must be claimed per NFT; holders of multiple veHEMI positions will need to perform
 one claim for each position.

-UI components will be added to the Hemi Portal to allow users to clai mrewards on
+UI components will be added to the Hemi Portal to allow users to claim mrewards on
 their veHEMI positions, and a future update will show APY estimations.

 ## Compatibility